Timonwa/demo-ui-library/readme.md

 # My Demo UI Library

 This is a demo UI component library created using React, TypeScript, Rollup, Storybook, Jest, and React Testing Library.
-It was created as part of an article for LogRocket on how to create a UI component library in React.
+It was created for an article update for [LogRocket](https://blog.logrocket.com/author/pelumiakintokun/) on how to create a UI component library in React.
 You can read the article [here](https://blog.logrocket.com/build-component-library-react-typescript/).

 ## Installation